-More specifically, we consider the stochastic blockmodel, first proposed in~\cite{Snijders}.
-Albeit directed networks were considered in~\cite{Snijders}, we simplify the problem to undirected networks for the sake of explanation.
-The model and related methods can be easily extended to directed networks in an analogous manner.
+More specifically, we consider the stochastic blockmodel, first proposed by~\citet{Snijders}.
+Although directed networks were considered in~\citet{Snijders}, we simplify the problem to undirected networks for the sake of explanation.
+The model and the related methods can be extended to directed networks effortlessly.
 Our goal is to cluster a network of order $n$ into $h$ distinct communities.
 For each node $i = 1, 2, \ldots, n$, let $c(i)$ denote the community membership function for $i$.
-Assuming that $c(1), c(2), \ldots, c(n)$ are i.i.d.\ multinomial random variables with a hyperparameter vector $\vtheta = (\theta_1, \theta_2, \ldots, \theta_h)$, one defines $\vB$ as an $h \times h$ symmetric probability matrix indicating linkages between different communities.
+Assuming that $c(1), c(2), \ldots, c(n)$ are independently and identically distributed (i.i.d.) multinomial random variables with a hyperparameter vector $\vtheta = (\theta_1, \theta_2, \ldots, \theta_h)$, one defines $\vB$ as an $h \times h$ symmetric probability matrix indicating linkages across different communities.
 Conditioning on $c(1), c(2), \ldots, c(n)$, the distribution of $A_{ij}$ for each pair of nodes $i$ and $j$ is Bernoulli with probability $B_{c(i)c(j)}$.

 As $\vA$ is observed, our goal turns to estimate hyperparameters in $\vtheta$ and the probability matrix $\vB$, and ultimately to uncover the network structure by inferring $\vc = (c(1), c(2), \ldots, c(n))$.
-The estimation can be done in a Bayesian framework: \begin{enumerate} \item Establish the likelihood function, $\Prob(\vA, \vc; \vtheta, \vB)$; \item Estimate $\vtheta$ and $\vB$ jointly, which usually can be done by some Bayesian methods, such as Markov Chain Monte Carlo (MCMC) algorithms; \item Determine the posterior distribution of $\vc$ given $\vA$, which is given by
+The estimation can be performed in a Bayesian framework: \begin{enumerate} \item Establish the likelihood function, $\Prob(\vA, \vc; \vtheta, \vB)$; \item Estimate $\vtheta$ and $\vB$ jointly, which usually can be done by some Bayesian methods, such as Markov Chain Monte Carlo (MCMC) algorithms; \item Determine the posterior distribution of $\vc$ given $\vA$, which is given by

 where $\pi(\vtheta, \vB)$ denotes a joint prior distribution of $\vtheta$ and $\vB$. \end{enumerate} The community prediction of node $i$ is the index of the membership with the largest posterior probability.